kvnang/frkennyang/src/posts/Characters of the Nativity/index.md

 See?
 God makes use of evil in order to bring about good.

 ## 5. The Baby Jesus

+> [Mary] gave birth to her firstborn son and wrapped him in bands of cloth, and laid him in a manger, because there was no place for them in the inn.
+>
+> —Luke 2:7

 Finally, our Nativity scene becomes alive when we lay baby Jesus down on the manger.
 There are two important things we can notice concerning him.